uwdata/mosaic-framework-example/docs/data-loading.md

 ## Using DuckDB in Data Loaders

-The [NYC Taxi Rides](nyc-taxi-rides) example uses a [data loader](https://observablehq.com/framework/loaders) to perform data preparation, generating pre-projected data and writing it to a Parquet file.
+The [NYC Taxi Rides](nyc-taxi-rides) and [Gaia Star Catalog](gaia-star-catalog) examples use [data loaders](https://observablehq.com/framework/loaders) to perform data preparation, generating pre-projected data and writing it to a Parquet file.

-The loader below is a shell script that calls the command line interface to DuckDB.
+The shell script below loads taxi data using the command line interface to DuckDB.
 The `duckdb` executable must be on your environment path... but more on that below!

 ```sh